-Some common examples of this duty include removal of ice after a snow storm, cleanup of spilled food in a grocery store, and warning signs around a hole in a walkway or an area that is dangerously slippery.
+Some common examples of this duty include removal of ice after a snowstorm, the cleanup of spilled food in a grocery store, and warning signs around a hole in a walkway or an area that is dangerously slippery.

 Slip & Fall Injuries